Sheng Shicai: Consolidation

 On the anniversary of the 12 April coup in 1934, the Xinjiang provincial government published an administrative plan called the "Great Eight-Point Manifesto" or "Eight Great Proclamations".
 These included: the establishment of racial equality, guarantee of religious freedom, equitable distribution of agricultural and rural relief, reform of government finance, the cleaning up of government administration, the expansion of education, the promotion of self-government and the improvement of the judiciary.
 The program was practicable since each point represented a grievance that one nationality had against the previous government, which enabled Sheng to enact the reforms.
 The first two points which dealt with "the realisation of equality for all nationalities" and "the protection of the rights of believers" advanced the national and religious rights of the Xinjiang nationalities.

 Sheng sent a letter to Joseph Stalin, Vyacheslav Molotov and Kliment Voroshilov in June 1934.
 In the letter, Sheng expressed his belief in the victory of Communism and referred to himself as "convinced supporter of Communism".
 He called for the "fastest possible implementation of Communism in Xinjiang".
-Sheng also not only denounced the Chinese government, but expressed his aim in overthrowing it, suggesting support for the Chinese Soviet Republic and joint offensive against the Chinese government.
+Sheng also not only denounced the Nationalist government, but expressed his aim in overthrowing it, suggesting support for the Chinese Soviet Republic and joint offensive against the Chinese government.
 Sheng also expressed his wish to join the Communist Party of Soviet Union.
 In a letter sent to the Soviet General Consul Garegin Apresov in Ürümqi, Stalin commented that the Sheng's letter made a "depressing impression on our comrades".
 The content of Sheng's letter led Stalin to refer him as "a provocateur or a hopeless "leftist" having no idea about Marxism".
 In a reply to Sheng, Stalin, Molotov and Voroshilov refused all of his proposals.
+Garegin Apresov, who was later recalled to Moscow and repressed, had enormous power in the province in 1933–1937.

 In August 1934, Sheng affirmed that the nine duties of his government are to eradicate corruption, to develop economy and culture, to maintain peace by avoiding war, to mobilise all manpower for the cultivation of land, to improve communication facilities, to keep Xinjiang permanently a Chinese province, to fight against imperialism and Fascism and to sustain a close relationship with Soviet Russia, to reconstruct a "New Xinjiang", and to protect the positions and privileges of religious leaders.